loveencounterflow/coffeelibre/README.md

 ago, according to the Wiki's history page).

-Alas, elaborate as the code is, it won't work with OpenOffice Calc, only in Writer; also, there is a likelyhood that it will crash on OSX, since there is a long-standing bug that keeps OOo macros from using Java AWT stuff (google `openoffice osx awt` for this one).
+Alas, elaborate as the code is, it won't work with OpenOffice Calc, only in Writer; also, there is a likelyhood that it will crash on OSX, since there is a long-standing bug that keeps AOO macros from using Java AWT stuff (google `openoffice osx awt` for this one).

 There are a few points that merit your attention in these snippets: